JacopoMangiavacchi/azmlops/README.md

 # azmlops - MLOps in a Script for Azure ML

-Minimal MLOps CLI interface tool for submitting Experiments and Pipelines to Azure ML.
+Minimal MLOps CLI interface tool for submitting Job and Pipeline to Azure ML.

 ## Introduction

-**azmlops** is a minimal MLOps command line interface (CLI) tool to easily submit Azure ML (AML) Experiments and Pipelinse and automatically register DataStore and mount these as DataReference and/or Datasets passed as parameters to the Python scripts to be executed with the AML Experiment.
+**azmlops** is a minimal MLOps command line interface (CLI) tool to easily submit to Azure ML (AML) Job and Pipeline as AML Experiments and automatically register DataStore and mount these as DataReference and/or Datasets passed as parameters to the Python scripts to be executed with the AML Experiment.

-The intent of the tool is to provide an easy and fully **declarative** and **modular** approach to create and submit AML Experiments and Pipeline using a single source of truth to configure all the information needed to run completely parametrized Experiments and Pipelines on an AML Compute environment connected to one or more DataStores.
+The intent of the tool is to provide an easy and fully **declarative** and **modular** approach to create and submit Job and Pipeline using a single source of truth to configure all the information needed to run completely parametrized Experiments on an AML Compute environment connected to one or more DataStores.

-This tool also implement a mechanism for optionally protecting **data immutability** while executing Experiments and Pipelines allowing to run different parametric experimentations with the certainty to always feed the same original input data.
+This tool also implement a mechanism for optionally protecting **data immutability** while executing Jobs and Pipelines allowing to run different parametric experimentations with the certainty to always feed the same original input data.

-Other main reasons for the development of this tool have been the transparent support for **local test** of experiments and pipeline steps, reducing friction both in execution time and debugging, and the **transparent** capacity to being able to **run full pipelines or to manually submit individual steps** of a pipeline as independent experiments, with no need of reconfiguration or any code changes.
+Other main reasons for the development of this tool have been the transparent support for **local test** of jobs and pipeline steps, reducing friction both in execution time and debugging, and the **transparent** capacity to being able to **run full pipelines or to manually submit individual steps** of a pipeline as independent experiments, with no need of reconfiguration or any code changes.

 ## Install